-REAL ESTATE PRICES IN PORTUGAL EXPLODE
+REAL ESTATE PRICES SOAR IN PORTUGAL

 Portugal has become the favorite destination of the French.
 The country attracts as much for its dynamism as for the charms of its tax system.
 The first consequence of this craze is the increase in the price ofreal estate.